anjalidiggi/sql_assignment/README.md

 19.Insert one more record as same (3,'Laptop',330) as product table 20.Write a query to find the duplicates in product table

-2. Write a query to find for each date the number of different products sold and their names.
+QUERY 2.
+Write a query to find for each date the number of different products sold and their names.
 Column names: (sell_date, product)
 Data: ('2020-05-30', 'Headphones'),
 ('2020-06-01','Pencil'),